All

 • DME

-Payments are made according to a separate fee schedule.
-They aren’t considered covered professional services payable under the Medicare PFS.
+A separate fee schedule dictates payments, so DME services are not considered covered professional services under the Medicare PFS.

 • ASC

-If a MIPS eligible clinician provides services in an ASC and bill under an all-inclusive or prospective payment system, the MIPS adjustment doesn’t apply to the payment.
-However, if the clinician bills separately for services paid under the Medicare PFS, the MIPS adjustment is applied to those payments.
+If an MIPS-eligible clinician provides services in an ASC and bills under an all-inclusive or prospective payment system, the MIPS adjustment does not apply to that payment.
+However, if the clinician bills separately for services paid under the Medicare PFS, the MIPS adjustment applies to those payments.

 • Facility

-Adjustments don’t apply to facility payments but do apply to separately billed professional services.
+Adjustments do not apply to facility payments but apply to separately billed professional services.

-As we continue to navigate the ever-changing landscape of healthcare, staying up-to-date with MIPS payment adjustments can greatly benefit clinicians and practices.
-By understanding how these adjustments are determined and where to find this information, healthcare providers can effectively plan for their financial future while striving for improved performance in the MIPS program.
+As we navigate the ever-changing healthcare landscape, staying up-to-date with MIPS payment adjustments greatly benefits clinicians and practices.
+Healthcare providers can effectively plan for their financial future by understanding how these adjustments are determined.
+Moreover, they can strive for improved performance in the MIPS program.

-Stay tuned for more updates on MIPS compliance and other important topics related to healthcare regulations.
-If you would like to learn more about TriumpHealth MIPS consulting services call us at (888) 747-3836 X0 and we will be happy to help!
+Stay tuned for more updates on MIPS compliance and other essential healthcare regulations.
+If you want to learn more about TriumpHealth’s MIPS consulting services, call us at (888) 747-3836 X0.
+We will be happy to help!